5 Moments That Shaped UK Disability History

 Be A Part of Disability History!

-We still have a long way to go to make the world a more inclusive.
-Learning about Disability Disability history gives us hope that we can create change, but also reminds us that progress is not a given.
+We still have a long way to go to make the world more inclusive.
+Learning about UK disability history gives us hope that we can create change, but also reminds us that progress is not a given.
+Disability history is happening right now!
+There are many activists, artists, and writers in our community advocating for disability rights and fighting to remove barriers to accessibility.
+And they need our support.

 Want to watch history in the making?
 Keep your eye on current policies being discussed in Parliament like the Pathways to Work Green Paper.